julian-alarcon/zabbix-template-pdu-tripplite/README.md

     License: MIT

 This template provides monitoring of Tripp Lite PDUs using Zabbix.
 It may work for other manufacturers.
-It was tested on the PDU with reference PDUMNV20 of Tripp Lite.(https://www.tripplite.com/1.9kw-single-phase-monitored-pdu-120v-outlets-24-5-15-20r-l5-20p-5-20p-adapter-0u-vertical-70-in-taa~PDUMNV20/)
+It was tested on the PDU with reference PDUMNV20 of Tripp Lite.[Tripp LPDUMNV20 information](https://www.tripplite.com/1.9kw-single-phase-monitored-pdu-120v-outlets-24-5-15-20r-l5-20p-5-20p-adapter-0u-vertical-70-in-taa~PDUMNV20/)

 The firmware used on the PDU was version 12.06.0069 of 2016-02-08.

 Minimum version of Zabbix is 3.0.
 It uses the Zabbix Core SNMP Templates Template SNMP Interfaces and Template SNMP Generic.

 This is based in 2 files, one from Zabbix Share and another from the forum plus information from other places.